mortenskoett/dotf-go/README.md

 go, gotk, gcc, libappindicator-gtk3, git

 ### Setup
-- Setup a remote repository with ssh keys so that push/pull does not require user/pass.
+- Create a local git repository and make sure it connects using ssh to the remote.